GooseLong/GooseLong.github.io/README.md

  - You have just arrived
  - Characters approach you to introduce themselves
  - If things become too sevre/stressful your social anxiety takes over and you automatically pick dialogue options

+## TODOs:
+ 1. Title screen / menu / credits in JS
+ 2. Adding assets and fixing the bugs that arrise when I do
+ 3. Fixing up UI
+ 4. Write dialogue
+ 5. Stitch story together into satisfying narrative